-7. Clinical Make Up: Traditional students may only make up one missed clinical day per rotation.
-Fast Track students may only make up one missed clinical day per semester.
-Make-up time approved by faculty may be completed by:

-a.
-Additional time in clinical area (if available).
+- 7. Clinical Make Up: Clinical should not be missed.
+Exceptions can only be considered by the PT Program Director and may only be approved on a case by case basis.
+Traditional students may only make up one missed clinical per rotation.
+Fast Track students may only make up one missed clinical day (10 hours) per semester.
+Make-up time approved by faculty may be completed by: - a.
+Additional time in clinical area if available - b.
+Skills lab with instructor supervision (ONLY-if clinical objectives are achievable in that setting).